Compare queries

 • You will see a list of your “saved queries” with their name and some details

-• Per query, a box will appear summarising the query
+• Per query, a box will appear, summarising the query

-• Click on “Add query”
+• Click on “Add query” in the Compare tool

 • You will be prompted to the Search tool

-• There you can “Save a query” in a user project
+• There you can save a query in a user project

 Chart options